briandfoy/briandfoy.github.io/_drafts/2019-01-02-it-s-not-singletons-it-s-your-language.md

 		return $singleton if defined $singleton;
 		$singleton = ...
 	    }
 	}
 {% endhighlight %}

+With Perl v5.10 or later

+package Singleton {
+	sub new {
+		state $singleton = ...
+		return $singleton;
+	    }
+	}

-Some of the complaints about this form is that the Singleton class doesn't have a proper constructor or destructor.
-I think these are language details.
+Some of the complaints about this form are that the Singleton class doesn't have a proper constructor or destructor.
+I think these are language details; people complain because their first language set their expectations of what should exist everywhere else.

 ### Lifecycle

-Another complaint is that the lifecycle of a Singleton is essentially from the point of its first use to the end of the application.
-That stored instance, in the way its presented, essentially sticks around forever.
-That's another implementation detail, though; when the programmer asks for the instance, you are allowed to do anything to like.
+Another complaint is that the lifetime of a Singleton is effectively from its first use to the end of the application.
+That stored instance, in the way it's presented, essentially sticks around forever.
+That's another implementation detail, though; when the programmer asks for the instance, you are allowed to do anything you like.
+You could update the shared object, destroy it and create another, or something else.

-But, why does the programmer ever have to see the singleton or get to use it directly?
+But why does the programmer ever have to see the singleton or get to use it directly?
 At the application level, you use a class that more directly connects to the actions the application wants to do, and that class then translates the calls to the shared resource.
 For example, I print to a socket, but I don't manage the details of the socket in the application layer.

-The `SharedThingy` class can
+The `SharedThingy` class can clear out the underlying thingy so the next time you ask for it, you get a new one:

 {% highlight perl %}
 package Singleton {